KinRap/GenerativeAIForTechWriters/Docs/ChatGPT.md

 3.	**Team Plan**:
 - Priced at $25 per person per month.
 Applies to individuals with monthly wages of up to $300.
 Includes all features available in the Plus plan, along with increased usage allowances, collaborative workspace, and administrative functionalities.
 Designed to enhance professionalism and communication effectiveness for teams and organizations.
 4.	**Enterprise**:
--	This plan provides unlimited, high-speed access to GPT-4, GPT-4o, and tools like DALL·E, Browsing, data analysis, admin controls, domain verification, and analytics.
+-	This plan provides unlimited, high-speed access to GPT-4, GPT-4o, and tools like DALL-E, browsing, data analysis, admin controls, domain verification, and analytics.
 In this plan, enterprise data will be excluded from training by default, and custom data retention windows are available